 After stopping briefly at the Miller Hill Mall…well maybe not briefly—more like two hours I suppose—we drove down to the lake for lunch at the highly recommended Lake Avenue Restaurant and Bar.
 We knew immediately that it would be extremely rude to eat and run from such a fine place so we decided to discuss Duluth history over lunch to compensate for our lack of historical research so far.
 That did not work out well either because we know so little about that topic—Duluth history.
 So there we were with these unusual and incredibly delicious appetizers and quite lovely wine we had ordered.

-What a disaster.
-We are not one tiny bit more enlightened; instead we have less money and more pounds.
-Bad Marj.
-Bad Marsha.
-Bad Teresa.
+Oh darn…what a disaster.
+We are not one bit more enlightened; instead we have less money and more pounds.
+Bad on us.